sphinx-gallery/sphinx-gallery/doc/configuration.rst

 `autodoc <http://sphinx-doc.org/ext/autodoc.html>`_ and `autosummary
 <http://sphinx-doc.org/ext/autosummary.html>`_ are very powerful
-extensions please read about them.
+extensions, please read about them.
 In this example we'll explain how the :ref:`sphx_glr_api_reference` is automatically generated.
 The documentation is done at the module level.
 We first start with the ``reference.rst`` file